icosane/Alyssum/readme.md

 > **Note:** The API key only needs to be set once.

 > ⚠️ **Important:** If using uBlock Origin, make sure to **disable the `Block Outsider Intrusion into LAN` filter**.
 Otherwise, extension will not be able to communicate with the local server.

+### **Usage:**

+* **On web pages:** Select any text and click the floating popup button to translate it directly in the popup window.

+* **When viewing a PDF in Chrome or Firefox:** Click the extension button to open the internal PDF viewer with translation capabilities.
+You can translate any selectable text just like on regular web pages.

+* **When no PDF is open:** Clicking the extension button will still open the internal PDF viewer.
+You can drag and drop any local PDF file into it to view and translate.

 ---

 ## Registry entries (Windows)